example42/example42.github.io/_drafts/2020-04-13-five-years-of-tiny-puppet.md

       settings_hash => $apache_settings,
     }

 More information about how to use Tiny Data to configure custom applications and how to use tp defines in custom profiles, can be read in [this blog post](https://www.example42.com/2018/10/15/application-management-using-tinypuppet/).

-The full list of the currently used available tinydata settings is defined in the [tp::settings data type](https://github.com/example42/puppet-tp/blob/master/types/settings.pp), not however that currently this is not enforced or used for validation of the `settings_hash` parameter.
+The full list of the currently used available tinydata settings is defined in the [tp::settings data type](https://github.com/example42/puppet-tp/blob/master/types/settings.pp), note however that currently this is not enforced or used for validation of the `settings_hash` parameter.

-More information on the tiny data settings you can configure and customise to adapt to local versions of supported application or totally new applications, have been described in a recent posts series, where we described and updated info on:
+More information on the tiny data settings you can configure and customize to adapt to local versions of supported application or totally new applications, have been described in a recent posts series, where we described and updated info on:

   - [Tiny Puppet principles](https://www.example42.com/2019/12/09/request-for-tinydata-part1/)
   - [Details on Tiny data structure](https://www.example42.com/2019/12/12/request-for-tinydata-part2/)
   - [Fancy and powerful features](https://www.example42.com/2019/12/16/request-for-tinydata-part3/) on how to check for config files syntax, how to use upstream repos or run an application in a container.
   - [How to manage ANY application](https://www.example42.com/2019/12/19/request-for-tinydata-part4/)

-One of the interesting things I noticed reading the past blog posts mentioned in this article is that most of theri contents are still actual and valid: I'm not sure if this is a good or bad sign.
+One of the interesting things I noticed reading the past blog posts mentioned in this article is that most of their contents are still actual and valid: I'm not sure if this is a good or bad sign.

-Has Tiny Puppet beed sane enough since the beginning os it simply never evolved?
+Has Tiny Puppet beed sane enough since the beginning os it simply never evolved too much?

+Whatever the answer, it's still here, and, as far as we know, it's used in Startups, Top 100 companies, Government institutions and Central Banks.

+So, I guess, it just works.

 Alessandro Franceschi